archimitra/Coding-Practice/README.md

 # Coding-Practice
-Journal of topics of implementation core coding concepts
+Journal of topics and implementation of core coding concepts